ericjanto/personal-blog/content/pages/me.md

 ### Spoon List

 Non-exhausitve.
-I like to call my bucket list 'spoon list' since in German, we have this weird idiom 'den Löffel abgeben' which means 'to give away the spoon'.
-We say that when someone dies, so my spoon list contains all the things I want to get done before I give away my spoon.
+I like to call my bucket list 'spoon list' since in German, we have this weird idiom 'den Löffel abgeben' which means literally 'to give away the spoon'.
+It's an analogy to 'to kick the bucket' and we say that when someone dies.
+So my spoon list contains all the things I want to get done before I give away my spoon.

 - [ ] Walk along the 'Before Sunset' route in Vienna
 - [ ] Witness an Indian marriage